LoneGazebo/Community-Patch-DLL/EUI Compatibility Files/EUI Compatibility Files/README.txt

 == Installation Instructions ==

-WHEN INSTALLING: Make sure to drag the EUI_tooltips and EUI_utilities file from this Mod's main directory into the following folder: C:\Program Files (x86)\Steam\steamapps\common\Sid Meier's Civilization V\Assets\DLC\UI_bc1\Core
-Failure to do this will remove all CBP tooltips from the game, but should not cause any fatal errors.
+Make sure you delete the LUA folders in the CP and CBP mods before running the game!

 == Potential Mod Conflicts ==